 The 5S system facilitates a visually driven work environment which eliminates questions, cuts down material handling costs, and ensures what is supposed to happen, does happen.
-This 5S system handbook provides a detailed, step-by-step guide for one of the most effective and commonly adapted organizational methodologies for commercial workspaces.
-These tips help you achieve a workspace with minimal waste, fewer human errors, and less headaches.
+This 5S system handbook provides a detailed, step-by-step guide for one of the most effective and commonly adopted organizational methodologies for commercial workspaces.
+These tips help you achieve a workspace with minimal waste, fewer human errors, and fewer headaches.

 Sort – Don’t Get Zealous